EvaMaeRey/ggplot2-extension-cookbook/README.md

 > from a dataset.

 You can learn so much about data via a simple 3-2-1 — data-mapping-mark — ggplot2 utterance.
 And further modifications could be made bit-by-bit, too, to completely tailor the plot to the creator’s visual personal preferences.

 All of this closely resembles to how you might sketch out a plot on a notepad or blackboard, or describe your data representation decisions to yourself or a colleague.
 As Thomas Lin Pederson has said, ‘ggplot2 lets you *speak your plot into existence*’.
-And perhaps a little less eloquently by Hadley Wickham’s, the ggplot2 author, “This is what I’m thinking; your the computer, now go and do it\!”, a paraphrase of the author talking about how he thought data viz *should* feel as a graduate student statistical consultant – before ggplot2 existed.
+And perhaps a little less eloquently by Hadley Wickham’s, the ggplot2 author, “This is what I’m thinking; your the computer, now go and do it!”, a paraphrase of the author talking about how he thought data viz *should* feel as a graduate student statistical consultant – before ggplot2 existed.